fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Kinesis Client Library (Java, Node, Python, Ruby, .NET)
     - Uses DynamoDB to checkpoint offsets
     - Uses DynamoDB to track other workers and share work among shards
+    - Use Data Strean Consumers to integrate with lambda
 - Security
   - Encrytion at rest is available using KMS
   - VPC endpoints available